Rishi Sunak Announces Plan to Ban Smoking

 The True Cost Of Smoking

 One of the driving factors for the clamp down on smoking here in England by Rishi Sunak is the sheer amount that smoking is costing the UK Economy every single year.
-We have explored this previously in our blogs.

 £17 billion is the latest estimate, with the NHS facing the brunt of these costs.
 One patient every minute is admitted to hospital with a smoking related illness in England, as well as 75,000 GP appointments being taken every month, treating patients with smoking related illnesses.